 - Avoid eye contact, screaming, and running away whenever you meet an aggressive dog.

 Dog bite injuries account for up to 90% of all animal bites.
-If a dog has bitten you, it’s crucial to tend to the injury right away to reduce your risk of bacterial infection.
+Therefore, if a dog has bitten you, you must tend to the injury immediately to reduce your bacterial infection risk.

 FAQs About Dog Bites

 There are various reasons why dog bites, but most commonly as a reaction to something.
 For example, dogs bite when they are in a stressful situation, scared, threatened, or startled.
-They can also bite to protect something valuable to them, like their puppies, food, or toys.
+They can also bite to protect something valuable, like their puppies, food, or toys.

 After being bitten, most ill people will show symptoms within 3 to 5 days, but this can range anywhere from 1 to 14 days.

 Q4.
 How Long Does It Take for a Dog Bite to Heal?